AI SHIFT PREDICTIONS

 ROLE & SCOPE

-I served as the lead designer, responsible for shaping the user experience of predictive tools.
-My work included defining user requirements based on research, translating requirements into clear visual formats, structuring workflows that connected prediction with action, and aligning design priorities with product goals.
-I collaborated closely with data scientists, product leadership, and engineering throughout the process.
+Served as the lead designer, responsible for shaping the user experience of predictive tools.
+Defined user requirements based on research, translated requirements into clear visual formats, structuring workflows that connected prediction with action, and aligned design priorities with product goals.
+Collaborated closely with data scientists, product leadership, and engineering throughout the process.

 RESEARCH & INSIGHTS